 Living together before marriage — or even prior to getting engaged — can be a good indicator of what married life is actually like.
 In fact, 67 percent of couples do live together before their engagement.
 Others, though, are a bit warier of taking this step pre-engagement or before marriage, whether it’s for tradition’s sake or concern about losing independence before it’s absolutely necessary.
 And while there's nothing like waking up every morning to the person you love (who is also willing to spoon and snuggle you), there will be a few surprises along your road to roommate bliss.

-Here, relationship experts give those “living together before marriage” expectations a healthy dose of reality.
+Are you planning on living together before marriage?
+Give these expectations a healthy dose of reality.

 Expectation: You’ll spend so much more time together.